 Certain of the Company's employees are granted, directly or indirectly, Class B units in QLH for services in connection with the Company's operations.
 The Class B units are within the scope of equity-based compensation.
-The Company recognizes compensation cost within its consolidated statements of operations with an offsetting entry to Member Contributions within its consolidated balance sheets, as the Company does not provide any consideration to QLH for these awards.

-The Company uses a contingent claims analysis framework that relies on a Black-Scholes option-pricing model to determine the fair value of the Class B units of QL Holdings LLC.
-As of each valuation date of Class B units, the contingent claims analysis framework relies on the fair value of the total equity of QL Holdings LLC; management's expected term to an exit event such as an event leading to a sale or an initial public offering of the Company; an estimate of equity volatility applicable to the Company commensurate to the term from the valuation to an exit date; an estimate for the discount for lack of marketability; a dividend yield and a risk-free rate as of each valuation date; and a calculated breakpoint that is akin to a strike price, above which the Class B units contractually share in the proceeds to QL Holdings LLC upon an exit event.
-Fair value of total equity for QL Holdings LLC is established using both a market multiples approach and a discounted cash flow method, as well as a price established from certain equity transactions with third-party investors.
+The Company uses a contingent claims analysis framework that relies on a Black-Scholes option-pricing model to determine the fair value of the Class B units of QLH.
+As of each valuation date of Class B units, the contingent claims analysis framework relies on the fair value of the total equity of QLH; management's expected term to an exit event such as an event leading to a sale or an initial public offering of the Company; an estimate of equity volatility applicable to the Company commensurate to the term from the valuation to an exit date; an estimate for the discount for lack of marketability; a dividend yield and a risk-free rate as of each valuation date; and a calculated breakpoint that is akin to a strike price, above which the Class B units contractually share in the proceeds to QLH upon an exit event.
+Fair value of total equity for QLH is established using both a market multiples approach and a discounted cash flow method, as well as a price established from certain equity transactions with third-party investors.
 Compensation expense of those awards is recognized over the requisite service period, which is generally the vesting period of the respective award.
 Forfeitures are accounted for as they occur.